ShahzaibSoftwareEngineer/100-Days-of-Devops/Day-39-create-docker-image/README.md

 ### 📌 Notes

 * `docker commit` is useful for **backups, snapshots, and testing**.
-* But in real DevOps workflows, we prefer **Dockerfiles** for reproducibility and automation.
+* But in the  real DevOps workflows, we prefer **Dockerfiles** for reproducibility and automation.
 * Still, this command is handy when you need to preserve ad-hoc changes made inside a container.

 ---